witer-rs/witer/README.md

 Cross-platform support is highly unlikely, but pull requests are welcomed if anyone else wants to tackle it.

-I would like to eventually transition from using `windows` to `windows-sys` to benefit from better compile times, as the wrappers included in the former are redundant for this crate.

 ## Documentation

 Documentation is a work-in-progress as the crate evolves.
 Don't expect much here yet, so if you have any